nhannguyen95/learning-notes/languages/javascript/async-and-performance.md

 The key to making a Promise Chain Flow is built on some behaviors intrinsic to Promises:
 - Calling `then()` on a Promise creates and returns a new Promise which we can chain with.
-- Inside the fulfillment/rejection hanlders, if you return a value or an exception is thrown, the new returned (chainable) Promise is resolved accordingly.
+- Inside the fulfillment/rejection handles, if you return a value or an exception is thrown, the new returned (chain-able) Promise is resolved or rejected accordingly.
 - If the fulfillment or rejection handler returns a Promise, it is (recursively) unwrapped so that whatever its resolution is will become the resolution of the chained Promise returned from the current `then()`:
   ```js
   var p = Promise.resolve(21);